Public Policy and Juris Doctor Dual Degree (M.P.P./J.D.)

 https://carsey.unh.edu/master-public-policy-juris-doctor-dual-degree

-Program Delivery & Location: Academic courses for the JD program are offered in person on the UNH Franklin Pierce School of Law campus in Concord, NH.
-Academic courses for the MPP program are offered in person on the UNH Durham, NH, campus with a portion of the MPP experiential learning taking place offsite: Washington, DC, for the Colloquium and at the Internship site location during the internship experience (or if doing a legal residency, at the externship location).
+Program Delivery & Location: Academic courses for the JD program are offered in person on the UNH Franklin Pierce Law School campus in Concord, NH.
+Academic courses for the MPP program are offered in person on the UNH Durham, NH, campus with a portion of the MPP experiential learning taking place offsite: Washington, DC, for the Colloquium and at the Policy Internship site location (or at the site of their Legal Residency).

 Students enrolled in the Master in Public Policy and Juris Doctor (MPP/JD) Dual Degree program are required to earn a minimum of 104 credits to successfully complete the dual degree which confers both an MPP degree and a JD degree.
-If both degrees are pursued separately, students are required to take a total of 125 Credits: 85 Credits for the JD degree and 40 Credits for the MPP degree, taking approximately four and one half years to complete.
-With the MPP/JD Dual Degree, the UNH Franklin Pierce School of Law accepts up to 12 credits of approved MPP courses and the Carsey School of Public Policy accepts up to 9 credits of approved JD courses, reducing the total required credits to 104 and time to complete the two degrees to three and one half years.
+If both degrees are pursued separately, students are required to take a total of 125 Credits: 85 Credits for the JD degree and 40 Credits for the MPP degree.
+With the MPP/JD Dual Degree, the UNH Franklin Pierce Law School accepts up to 12 credits of approved MPP courses and the Carsey School of Public Policy accepts up to 9 credits of approved JD courses, reducing the total required credits to 104 and time to complete the two degrees to three and one half years, a savings of one year.
+It is highly recommended that students meet with their Graduate Academic Advisors from both programs prior to starting their Dual Degree to insure they have a clear understanding of each program's prerequisites, degree requirements, course schedules, and to determine the best time to take their MPP coursework.

 MPP CORE Curriculum Courses (5 Courses):